Study Guide

 Guide

-The Academy for International Relations’ learning activities fall into three categories:
+The Academy for International Relations’ learning activities fall into four categories:

-Personal development:this is how we work at BZ
+2. This is how we work at BZ (Ministry of Foreign Affairs)

 Below you will find some examples of learning activities within the various categories and sub-categories.
 This will make it easier to find your way in all of our learning activities.

-Staff at the Ministry of Foreign Affairs (BZ) will be automatically logged in the learning portal.
+• Staff at the Ministry of Foreign Affairs (MFA/BZ) will be automatically logged in the learning portal.
 For a complete, up-to-date overview of learning activities, go to the online catalogue.

-In addition, on this page you will also find information about other learning options, conditions and rules of play for learning at BZ.
+In addition, on this page you will also find information about other learning options, conditions and rules of play for learning at the MFA/BZ.

 1. International and diplomatic curriculum